kaceyclougher/Phase-2-Project/README.md

 ![Alt Median ROI per Runtime](plots/med_roi_runtime.png)

-Our attention was directed towards directors who had more than two films in the dataset, aiming to enhance the consideration of experience while minimizing the influence of outliers on the data.
-It's noteworthy that the top three directors in our dataset were associated with films primarily in the adventure and family genres.
+We aimed to consider experience and minimize the influence of outliers on the data.
+Therefore, we only examined directors who had more than two films in the dataset.
+It's notable that the top three directors in our dataset were associated with films primarily in the adventure and family genres.
 This observation aligns with our genre-related findings.

 <img width="863" alt="Screen Shot 2023-09-17 at 11 53 57 AM" src="https://github.com/kaceyclougher/Phase-2-Project/assets/137820049/c79fb80c-4f73-4003-b3fc-f754ef4e5b1e">